JoKent/campsbourne/README.md

 Because github has a file size limit and the gazetteer file is very large you will need to download the abridged version of the [GB1900 Gazetteer](https://www.visionofbritain.org.uk/data/), open the zip file and place the csv in the data folder.
 The other two files in the download relating to usage are already in the folder for information

 #### OSM data file
 Because the Campsbourne Estate is in London, the project used a data file for London, this is simply to give a smaller dataset to select the data from.
 This data file was created using the geodesk gol tool.
+Details of how to create this are in the section on creating an OSM file below

-** To find the relevant surrounding area name ** go to [OpenStreetMap](http://www.openstreetmap.org/) and find the area of interest, right click on it then select Query features.
+First, you'll need to get the tool from the geodesk site **To find the relevant surrounding area name** go to [OpenStreetMap](http://www.openstreetmap.org/) and find the area of interest, right click on it then select Query features.
 In the list of features, look under the Enclosing features heading and chose one at an appropriate level.

 ### Variables to amend

 The program takes a set of co-ordinates, in this case the boundary of the Campsbourne Estate, but these coordinates can be amended to select another area.
-** To find the relevant coordinates ** go to [OpenStreetMap](http://www.openstreetmap.org/) and find the top left point of the area of interest, right click on it then select Show address.
+**To find the relevant coordinates** go to [OpenStreetMap](http://www.openstreetmap.org/) and find the top left point of the area of interest, right click on it then select Show address.
 The coordinates shown will be for the north and west points, repeat this in the bottom right for the south and east points

 Filter area OSM data file name.
 Once you have created the relevant OSM data file using the geodesk gol tool, and added it to the data folder, you will need to amend the name in the code if it is not london

 Once you have amended the coordinates and filter area as required, adjust the project url to the appropriate one for your project

 ### Running the code